Market

 between the Board, its Committees and the

-management of the Company and performance of the
+management of the Company and performance

-participation in effective decision making and their
+based on their participation in effective decision

-leadership abilities.
+making and their leadership abilities.

 The outcome of the performance evaluation as